flaviocopes/vscode-clang-format-provider/README.md

 This extension allows clang-format (version 3.8 or higher) to be used to format C/C++, Javascript etc. source files directly from within Visual Studio Code.

+> If you don't have it installed already, `clang-format` can be installed using Homebrew: run `brew install clang-format`.

 Files can be formatted on-demand by right clicking in the document and selecting "Format Document", or by using the associated keyboard shortcut (usually Ctrl+⇧+F on Windows, Ctrl+⇧+I on Linux, and ⇧+⌥+F on macOS).